thenexthub/Codira/docs/ABI/CallingConvention.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned before, in principle the process of physical lowering
-turns a semantically-lowered Swift function type (in implementation
+turns a semantically-lowered Codira function type (in implementation
 terms, a SILFunctionType) into a C function signature, which can then
 be lowered according to the usual rules for the ABI.
 This is, in
 fact, what we do when trying to match a C calling convention.
-However, for the native Swift calling convention, because we actively
+However, for the native Codira calling convention, because we actively
 want to use more aggressive rules for results, we instead build an
 LLVM function type directly.
 We first construct a direct result type
 that we're certain the backend knows how to interpret according to our